Zstacko/ost-sdk-go/Example/Pods/Anchorage/README.md

 Using `leftAnchor` and `rightAnchor` is rarely the right choice.
 To encourage this, `horizontalAnchors` and `edgeAnchors` use the `leadingAnchor` and `trailingAnchor` layout anchors.

 #### Inset instead of Shift
-When constraining leading/trailing or top/bottom, it is far more common to work in terms of an inset from the edges instead of shifting both edges in the same di
+When constraining leading/trailing or top/bottom, it is far more common to work in terms of an inset from the edges instead of shifting both edges in the same direction.
+When building the expression, Anchorage will flip the relationship and inve